AELE LAW LIBRARY OF CASE SUMMARIES:

 EEOC District Office finds that a police

-fitness for duty evaluations was unlawful.
+for duty evaluations was unlawful.
 EEOC ex rel.
-Tucker and City
+Tucker and City of Tempe

 A psychologically disabled police officer

-Officer could sue without exhausting his administrative remedies.
-Dertz
+sue without exhausting his administrative remedies.
+Dertz v.
+Chicago, 912

 M - EEOC

-the processing of disability discrimination complaints.
-A psychological
+processing of disability discrimination complaints.
+A psychological exam

-exam asks "medical information" if it tests for anxiety, depression
+asks “medical information” if it tests for anxiety, depression and certain

-and certain compulsive disorders; such tests are restricted to the post-offer
+compulsive disorders; such tests are restricted to the post-offer stage.

-stage.
-Exams that reveal specific "personality traits" and measure
+Exams that reveal specific “personality traits” and measure “honesty, tastes

 EEOC issues a policy letter that if a psychological